BastLeblanc/aws-byod-immersion-day/labs/03_interactive_sql_queries/main.md

 -  *Physically:* When the results are written to S3.
 Useful, if the data does not change frequently.
 This is useful when integrating Quicksight with Athena.
 To store the join results in S3, check [Create Table as Select Queries](#create-table-as-select-queries)

 -  *Virtually*: A logical representation of the data is stored as View.
-Every time the view queried, the query the created the view runs again.
+Every time the view queried, the query that created the view runs again.
 To create a view from the join, check [Creating Views](#creating-views)